 Some of the best city dog walks in Newcastle are close to the centre, while on the fringes, it’s the woodland walks in Newcastle with dogs that are increasingly popular destinations.
 This king of the Geordie shore is not all about the nightlife.
 Student shindigs, hens and stags, dog owners and their canine chargers are catered for too.

 1. Wagon Ways, Whitley Bay

-If Fido is as fit as a fiddle and you are keen on clocking up the steps on your Fitbit, then this is the walk for you.
+If Fido is as fit as a fiddle and you are keen on clocking up the steps on your Fitbit, then this is one of our favourite dog walks.
 Travel just five miles from the centre and you are in a glorious forest and gorse land.
 Here you are treated to views of Seaton Delaval Hall and you will pass the ruins of Starlight Castle.
 The National Trust has clearly marked paths and it’s a seven-mile trek there and back.

 2. Walbottle Brickworks and Orchard

 This nature reserve is a reclaimed piece of land that is one of the best dog walks Newcastle has to offer.
 Once a quarry and brickworks it is now a great space for off-lead frolicking for Fido or for chilled out canines.
 Calm strolls are okay too.
 There is a community orchard where fruit such as apples, plums and gooseberries can be picked at different times of the year.

 Located just three miles northeast of Newcastle’s city centre, it is a popular spot for pups and pooches.
 It has a boating lake and if you have small children there is a large play area too.
 If your pooch is partial to getting her paws wet, she won’t be disappointed and if you want to clock up some paw miles then there is a trail to nearby Jesmond Dene that takes about half an hour to walk.